-The Law Faculty Learning Precinct is part of second stage redevelopment of the ground floor of the prestigious Law Building at Monash University’s Clayton campus.
+The Law Faculty Learning Precinct is part of a redevelopment of the ground floor of the prestigious Law Building at Monash University’s Clayton campus.

 The project delivers new student-centred formal and informal learning environments across the floorplate.
 It also provides ceremonial entry and support spaces to the heart of the building including the Moot Court completed by JCB in 2016.
 Overall, the new precinct delivers the exemplar teaching, mooting and research opportunities.